battre/autocomplete-attribute-explainer/README.md

 > **Proposal:**
 >
-> This is a corollary of "Follow the needs of websites": We want to support
+> This is a corollary of "Follow the needs of websites": We also want to support
 > field types that are popular (and required) in a small set of countries
 > (possibly a single country) and don't exist in other countries.
 >